 But to them, their things mean the world.

-Their toys, their dreams, their passions and their emotions don’t hold any lesser value just because they belong to a smaller person.
+Their toys, their dreams, their play, their passions and their emotions don’t hold any lesser value just because they belong to a smaller person.

 When they stumble, physically or emotionally, they don’t need to hear “you’re ok” or “nothing to cry about”.